2010–11 Paris Saint-Germain FC season: Results by round

+Matches

 Coupe de France

-Ligue 1 sides entered the draw for the last-64 of the French Cup and in a replay of the 2008 Coupe de la Ligue Final, defending champions Paris Saint-Germain hosted Lens at the Parc des Princes.
+Ligue 1 sides entered the draw for the last-64 of the French Cup and in a replay of the 2008 Coupe de la Ligue final, defending champions Paris Saint-Germain hosted Lens at the Parc des Princes.
 Antoine Kombouaré's men ensured they kept their title defence alive with an impressive display against fellow Ligue 1 side Lens at the Parc des Princes.
 Zoumana Camara gave the hosts a half-time lead before further strikes from Nenê, Guillaume Hoarau and Peguy Luyindula sent Paris through.
 Paris Saint-Germain began their defence of the trophy by putting five past Lens, and then faced a trip to Aquitaine to play Agen of the fifth division, one of the smallest sides left in the tournament.
 Holders Paris Saint-Germain were made to work hard by Agen.
 Mathieu Bodmer had given the visitors the perfect start with an excellent angled shot but the sides turned around level as Daffé equalised.
 Peguy Luyindula, handed a rare start by Antoine Kombouaré, restored PSG's advantage after Guillaume Hoarau cleverly dummied a pass from Nenê.
 Seconds later, Hoarau headed in from a Nenê free-kick.
 Vandersnick reduced the final winning margin as Paris were still in contention to retain their crown and were also competing for honours in Ligue 1 and the Europa League.
 The seven Ligue 1 clubs left in the French Cup were all drawn against lower-level opposition.
 Holders Paris travelled south to play Martigues.
 Guillaume Hoarau's hat-trick gave French Cup holders Paris the victory in Martigues.
 Antoine Kombouaré's men stormed home in the second half against their ten-man opponents to secure a place in the quarter-finals.
 Paris Saint-Germain were drawn at home against Ligue 2 club Le Mans.
 Holders Paris Saint-Germain needed extra-time to see off Ligue 2 leaders Le Mans in the French Cup quarter-finals.
 Holders Paris Saint-Germain travelled to Angers in the last four of the French Cup after the draw was made.
-Paris Saint-Germain booked a place in the Final with a win in Angers, Brazilian winger Nenê rediscovering top form – with a goal and two assists – to set up a clash with Lille at the Stade de France on 14 May.
+Paris Saint-Germain booked a place in the final with a win in Angers, Brazilian winger Nenê rediscovering top form – with a goal and two assists – to set up a clash with Lille at the Stade de France on 14 May.
 Lille overcame their nerves – and a feisty Paris side – to claim their first French Cup in 56 years thanks to a wonder goal from substitute Ludovic Obraniak with just a minute left on the clock.